NordicESMhub/NeIC_proposal/proposal.md

 **Milestones and deliveries**

 - **C-1.1**: 1 deliverable/report on Analysis of the Nordic ESM community needs for ESM workflow management Systems (cylc, galaxy, snakemake, etc.).
+/ Identify and classify services to be deployed for the Nordic ESM community Define a simple use case for the demonstrator for distributed computations *on different computing systems and data management.
 - **C-1.2**: 1 online training material for creating ESM workflows (cylc, galaxy or snakemake)
 - **C-1.3**: 1 online tutorial on best practices for package management system and environment management system for Nordic ESMs.
 - **C-1.4**: Publication of conda recipes and containers (docker, singularity) for norESM, EC-EARTH and GISS modelIE (github, conda-forge)